abruzzi/patterns-for-state-management-in-react/README.md

 });
 ```

 The `SimpleDropdown` below is a mock component, designed exclusively for testing.
-It also doubles as a hands-on example for users aiming to implement the headless component.
+It also doubles as a hands-on example for users aiming to implement the Headless Component.

 ```tsx
 const SimpleDropdown = () => {